kdoore/cs1335-gitbook-S16/drawing_application.md

 Based on the simple button state example in the previous section, now we'll look at how we can use buttons to create user-interface behaviors in a customized drawing application.

-###Types of Buttons
+##Examples of Button-Types
+###Light-Switch
 In the previous example, the button had visually distinct on and off behavior-states, and it controlled 2 different color-states of an ellipse.
 This 2-state behavior button (ignoring hover-states), is similar to a wall light switch, where we can look at the switch and observe that it in 1 of 2 possible physical configuration states.
 We modeled this system with a 2-state finite state machine, where the states of the button were `on` or `!on`.

+###Door Bell
-A different type of button is similar to a door-bell button: this type of button behaves in a more instantaneous manner.
-The button can be thought of as generating an impulse-type signal, sometimes referred to a 'bang' in data-flow systems.
+A door-bell type button behaves in a more instantaneous manner.
+The button can be thought of as generating an impulse-signal, which is sometimes referred to as a 'bang' in data-flow systems.
 This pulse can be used to trigger an event, but the button's state-change behavior isn't visually obvious.
 This is the type of button behavior that we'll use in our drawing application to control clearing the canvas.

+###Radio Button
+Radio Buttons, used to select a car's radio station, or used in web pages, represent a different style of button behavior.
+In this case, several buttons are linked to a single state, only 1 button is